 Smoked Fresh Salmon with an Asian Twist

-- A side of salmon (thicker is better) with the skin left on.
+- 1 Side of salmon thicker is better with the skin left on.
 (Note: Farmed salmon is fine!)

-- 2 heaping Tbsp of freshly grated ginger (or 1 Tbsp of ginger powder and 1 Tbsp fresh ginger)
+- 2 tablespoons freshly grated ginger or 1 tablespoon of ginger powder and 1 Tbsp fresh ginger

-- 1/4 cup of sugar (or the equivalent of a sugar substitute like Truvia)
+- 1/4 cup sugar or the equivalent of a sugar substitute like Truvia

-- Hickory or Apple chips (for smoking).
-Immerse in water at least one hour before initiating the smoking process.
+- Hickory or Apple chips for smoking We do not immerse in water at least one hour before initiating the smoking process.

 - About six to eight hours before cooking: combine the soy sauce, water, ginger, garlic powder and sugar (or sugar substitute) and pour over the salmon.
 Cover and refrigerate.
 Turn once.